-Given the need to have increased priorities for social sectors, it was important that the size of the divisible pool be increased over the period of the 14th FC recommendations in order to devolve more to the states.
-However, in the last two years, it has been observed that the size of the divisible pool was getting indirectly affected because of introduction of several types of cess, such as the education cess, Swachh Bharat cess, and Krishi Kalyan cess, etc. As is known, the net proceeds from cess collection remain outside the divisible tax pool and are meant exclusively for the Union government.
+In the last two years, it has also been observed that the size of the divisible pool was getting indirectly affected because of introduction of several types of cess, such as the education cess, Swachh Bharat cess, and Krishi Kalyan cess, etc. As is known, the net proceeds from cess collection remain outside the divisible tax pool and are meant exclusively for the Union government.
 This does not augur well for 'cooperative federalism', especially when some states do not have adequate resources.
 Increasing dependency on the cess component for revenue collection is evident from figure 1.2.

-\\Other transfers include Schemes of North East Council, Central Pool of Resources for North Eastern Region and Sikkim, Grants to Autonomous Councils and areas covered under the Sixth schedule of the Constitution, Schemes under Provision to Article (275(1) of the Constitution, Special Central Assistance to Tribal Area, Special Central Assistance to Scheduled Castes, Special Assistance, Assistance to States from NDRF, Externally Aided Projects - Grants and Loans.
+^{}Other transfers include Schemes of North East Council, Central Pool of Resources for North Eastern Region and Sikkim, Grants to Autonomous Councils and areas covered under the Sixth schedule of the Constitution, Schemes under Provision to Article (275(1) of the Constitution, Special Central Assistance to Tribal Area, Special Central Assistance to Scheduled Castes, Special Assistance, Assistance to States from NDRF, Externally Aided Projects - Grants and Loans.